Get matched with vetted scholarships and enter our

 Location

 Your major isn’t the only thing that affects your early career salary.
 The city in which you live has a big impact on your earning potential as well.
 Some cities are more favorable than others when it comes to cost of living and job opportunities.
 That’s why it’s never too early to start thinking about where you want to make your base following graduation.
-Below we’ve listed some of the best-paying cities for recent college graduates, according to a report by Self that analyzed data from the U.S. Census Bureau.
+Below we’ve listed some of the best-paying cities for recent college graduates, according to a report by ADP Research that analyzed payroll data from over 140,000 people ages 20-29.
 Note that we’ve included both the median wage as adjusted for the cost of living, plus the actual median wage.

 These American cities are highly favorable for recent college graduates, but they’re definitely not the only places where you can earn a good living.
 If you’re interested in a certain city, check out NerdWallet’s cost of living calculator.
 That’ll give you a sense of the type of salary needed to maintain your standard of living in different cities.